Wombat42/stringify_example/README.md

 # Stringify Example

-JSON.stringify has a second parameter, _replacer_, that lets you filter out keys during the covnersion from a JS to JSON objects.
+JSON.stringify has a second parameter, _replacer_, that lets you filter out keys during the conversion from a JS to JSON objects.

 ```javascript
 const hostExample = {